DrJLabs/chatgpt-todo/docs/better-auth-integration-plan.updated.md

 **Scope:** This document updates the client-side plan only (the `chatgpt-todo` repo).
 The central auth server (`better-auth-central`) is already configured and deployed.
 We **do not** touch its `.env` or runtime settings here.

+> ℹ️ **Summary note:** `better-auth-integration-plan.updated.md` in the repo root carries a condensed version of this guide.
+Keep both files in sync when workflows change.

 ---

 ## What changes now (Best answer)